J-CF-Leung/Study_Vault/Physics/Thermal Physics/Kinetic Theory of Gases.md

 - As $\mean{u_x^2}=\mean{u^2}/3$:
 $$pV=\frac{1}{3}Nm\mean{u}^2=nRT$$
 - The second equality comes from the [[Classical Thermodynamics#Ideal gases|ideal gas law]]
-- Therefore, the energy is the [[Statistical thermodynamics#The classical limit: equipartition|equipartition]] value:
+- Therefore, the energy is the [[Foundations of statistical thermodynamics#The classical limit: equipartition|equipartition]] value:
 $$U=\frac{3}{2}nRT$$

 ## From the Maxwell-Boltzmann distribution